 - Northern Virginia Housing Expo: ATTEND the Expo on March 21 at Herndon High School to learn more about affordable housing options in our community for renters and buyers.

 Our Daily Bread’s Services Include:

-- Financial Literacy Mentoring and Classes: Families must be referred to us and meet eligibility criteria to receive one-on-one mentoring.
+- Financial Literacy Mentoring and Classes: Families must be referred to us and meet eligibility criteria to receive one-on-one mentoring (FLYER).
 Our classes are free and open to the public.
 In most cases, classes do not require a referral, but we do ask that attendees RSVP.
-ODB is also partnering with Fairfax County, the Financial Planning Association of the National Capital Area, Reston Interfaith and United Community Ministries to provide Free Financial Counseling Clinics in Herndon and Alexandria.
+ODB is also partnering with Fairfax County, the Financial Planning Association of the National Capital Area, and United Community Ministries to provide Free Financial Counseling Clinics in Western Fairfax and Alexandria.
 CLICK HERE to learn how to access our Financial Literacy services.

 - Project BRIDGE: Project BRIDGE combines our Food, Financial Assistance, Financial Literacy and Holiday programs and leverages community resources to assist struggling families in the Fairfax County area.
 Those accepted in our program must have the willingness to improve their financial and living situation and are required to be dedicated to the program for twelve months, be able to meet with a financial mentor twice a month and Project Bridge Manager once a month.
 Clients need to be working and reside in a home in the Fairfax City area.
 CLICK HERE for information on program requirements.